-In my freshman year as a Business Information Systems undergraduate student, I had a course called Decision Support Systems (DSS), in that course we had an assignment to design a system that will give us as an outcome the best choice for a partner in marriage, what we needed to do is set the basis for choosing our future husband or wife, or what was the logic behind choosing your spouse in case you were already married.
-I remember making this pro’s and con’s rectangle.
-Although at that time (ten years ago.
+In my freshman year as a Business Information Systems undergraduate student, I had a course called Decision Support System (DSS), during the course we had an assignment to design a system that will tell us who is our best choice for a partner, basically, we needed to figure out how to choose our life partner elaborating on the criteria, that mattered to us, when choosing our future husband or wife, we needed to examine the logic behind choosing our spouse in case you were already married.
+I remember making this pro’s and con’s rectangle, although at the time, ten years ago.

-But what about the exceptions, men and women do meet and separation between sexes in public do not exist in most Arab countries, where men and women get to know each other and perhaps fall in love and want to spend their lives together.
+But what about the exceptions, men and women do meet, and separation between sexes in public do not exist in most Arab countries, where men and women get to know each other and perhaps fall in love and want to spend their lives together.
 Which way is better?

-Resourcefulness was a prerequisite for a spouse, interestingly, he too had his friends set him up for blind dates, what you can see is that Bezos was looking for someone who is capable of facing life’s circumstances no matter how hard they can be, he didn’t want a life partner who would take the second seat, he wanted someone if life hits her with lemons she can turn them into lemonade sort of speak.
-Another aspect to look at is that he as a person went through many life experiences so he knew the direction he wanted to go and wanted someone who will be on the same track in his journey, this is the point we miss the most in our societies, young women are not given the opportunity to explore what they want, many often a hidden pressure whether soft or rigorous it might be, starts to exert on girls right after graduating from university, urging her that she should get married otherwise all evils of the world will plague her, she happily gets married only to find after couple of years and after giving birth of her kids which she is happy to have but this inner feeling of needing to self-actualize and achieve more in her life.
+Resourcefulness was a prerequisite for a spouse, interestingly, he too had his friends set him up for blind dates, what you can see is that Bezos was looking for someone who is capable of facing life’s circumstances no matter how hard they are, he didn’t want a wife who would take the second seat, he wanted to be with someone if life hit her with lemons she can turn them into lemonade, sort to speak.
+Another aspect to consider is that he went through many life experiences so he knew the direction he wanted to go and wanted someone who will be on the same track as his throughout his journey.
+This is the point we miss the most in our societies, young women are not given the opportunity to explore what they want, more often a hidden pressure whether soft or rigorous it might be, starts to exert on a girl right after graduating from university, urging her that she should get married otherwise all evils of the world will plaque her, she happily gets married only to find after some years of marriage and after giving birth to couple of kids which she is happy to have that she still has this inner feeling of needing to self-actualize and achieve more in her life.